You can comment to support, object or share information about a planning application.

 If you need help finding or reading documents, such as drawings, please email planning4@westmorlandandfurness.gov.uk.

-We cannot discuss our assessment, or our likely decision, whilst we're considering the application.
+We cannot discuss our assessment, or likely decision while an application is under consideration.

 Speaking at a planning committee

-Most applications are decided by planning officers, but some are decided by Planning Committee.
+Most applications are decided by planning officers.
+Some are decided by Planning Committee.

 If an application goes to committee, you may be able to speak if you register in advance.